 Note that carpets are required to be professionally steamed cleaned.

 Disclaimer: Management has the final authority to determine how much of the deposit shall be refunded in accordance with the conditions set forth in the Rental Agreement.

 How to reach us:

 Emergency (causing damage or likely to cause damage)

-Routine Maintenance, enter the details through your tenant portal: www.BellPropertyMgmt.com
+Routine Maintenance, enter the details through the app, or your tenant portal at w ww.BellPropertyMgmt.com

 Life Threatening Emergencies: 911

 GAS EMERGENCIES: Call your local GAS COMPANY, then 911.